gocontento/starter-kit-next-react-basic/README.md

-## Welcome to the Minimal Starter Kit for Contento
+## Welcome to the Basic Starter Kit for Contento

-This is a minimal starter kit that has a page builder template, header and footer navs and a basic collection of composable content blocks.
+This is a basic starter kit that has the Contento SDKs and API calls required to connect your front end code to your Contento site.
 It’s designed to get you started using Contento, and is built with a familiar and popular tech stack ([Next.js](https://nextjs.org) & [Tailwind CSS](https://tailwindcss.com)).

 ## Getting Started